 Since 2006, the Borealis has been honored to work together with the Health Arts Society performing Concerts In Care programs for many people isolated in residential care.
 This coming season, they will be involved in a Beethoven Project with Health Arts Society performing throughout British Columbia.
 As part of their outreach and commitment to the community, the Borealis is delighted to bring their passion and music to audiences who wouldn't normally have the opportunity to hear the rich experience of live performance.

 As well as extensive concertizing, the Quartet is frequently heard on CBC Radio and other radio stations across North America and Asia.
-They have released 7 CDs, 3 of which feature works by Beethoven, Schubert, Mendelssohn, Grieg, and Respighi.
+The Borealis has recorded 7 CDs which feature original works by Beethoven, Schubert, Mendelssohn, Grieg, Respighi as well as music written for them exploring a synergy of classical, fusion, folk and world music.
 Their first CD, "Classic Borealis" on Skylark Record (www.skylark-music.com) has garnered international critical acclaim.
 Said one critic, “...This is their first CD and it is, frankly, amazing...
 Their takeovers are pure magic - animated lines passing from violin to viola to cello and back again...seamless".

 Although the Borealis is strongly committed to the great traditional quartet literature, they actively seek to promote new works and are strong advocates of Canadian music, with works by T. Patrick Carrabre, R. Murray Schafer, Omar Daniels, Barbara Pentland and Jocelyn Morlock among others in their repertory.
 They have also worked closely with and commissioned music from Kelly-Marie Murphy, Imant Raminsh, Michael Conway Baker, and American composer Steven Dankner.
 BC composer, John Oliver, wrote a work for Zheng (a traditional Chinese instrument) and string quartet for the Borealis which was recorded with virtuoso zheng performer Mei Han, entitled Purple Lotus Bud.
 They have sought to take these works to many world stages where their performances have met with great success.